astropy/astropy/CONTRIBUTING.md

 **License**
   * Is the astropy license included at the top of the file?
   * Are there any conflicts with this code and existing codes?

-**Scientific Quality**
-  * Is the submission relevant to astronomy?
-  * Are references included to the origin source for the algorithm?
-  * Does the code perform as expected?
-  * Has the code been tested against previously existing implimentations?

 **astropy requirements**
   * Do all the tests pass on the travis build?